daviddahl/david-dahl/resume.md

 - Design and implementation of an internal `F5-GPT` chatbot, conversation persistence layer and vector query tools
 - `F5-GPT` is used by the entire enterprise
-- Design and build innovation tool
+- Design and build innovation tools that manage the flow of ideas that become software POCs
-- Tools for the intake of innovation ideas, CICD automation tools to help innovation teams focus
+- Engineering work and leadership on innovative software POCs
-- Lead and mentor US and offshore F5 engineering teams
+- Lead and mentor US and offshore engineering teams

-#### Senior Software Engineer, VCS Security Team
+#### Senior Software Engineer, (Volterra) Security Team

+- (Volterra was acquired by F5)
 - Design & development of CI automation tools, concentrating on developer security and best practices
 - Built a set of daily CI pipelines & associated containers that automate adding various security scanning jobs to all VCS/F5 Gitlab projects
 - Integration with with GCP, AWS, Azure and other cloud systems as needed to collect and analyse developer, IAM and project data